tristanlatr/WPWatcher/README.md

 # WPWatcher
-Wordpress Watcher is a wrapper for [WPScan](http://wpscan.org/) that manages scans on multiple sites and reports by email
+WordPress Watcher is a Python wrapper for [WPScan](http://wpscan.org/) that manages scans on multiple sites and reports by email

 ## In a Nutshell

   - Scan multiple sites with WPScan
-  - Define a reporting email address for every configured site individually and also a global reporting address
-  - Define false positives strings for every configured site individually and also globally
-  - Define WPScan arguments for every configured site individually and also globally
+  - Define reporting emails addresses for every configured site individually and globally
-  - Elements are divided in "Warnings", "Alerts", "Informations" and eventually "Errors"
+  - Mail messages are divided in "Warnings", "Alerts", "Informations" and eventually "Errors"
   - Mail notification and verbosity can be configred in config file
-  - Local log file "wpwatcher.log" also lists all the findings (integrate in monitoring)
+  - Local log file can be configured and also lists all the findings
+  - Define false positives strings for every configured site individually and globally
+  - Define WPScan arguments for every configured site individually and globally
-  - Parse the results differently whether wpscan argument `--format` is `json` or `cli`.
+  - Parse the results differently whether wpscan argument `--format` is `json` or `cli`

 ## Prerequisites